-- 1. What are the speaking difficulties of IP learners in the four language elements of English? - What are the factors affecting the speaking difficulties of IP learners in English as consideration for designing the Language Intervention Program? - 3.
-How does an intervention program be developed to address the needs and difficulties of IP learners with speaking difficulties in English? - 4.
-How are the Language Intervention Program mechanisms such as consultation with language experts, teacher and parents' training services,

-5. How will the progress of IP learners' performance in speaking English be assessed after the implementation of the Language Intervention Program?
+- 1. What are the speaking difficulties of IP learners in the four language elements of English? - What are the factors affecting the speaking difficulties of IP learners in 2.
+English as consideration for designing the Language Intervention Program? - 3.
+How does an intervention program be developed to address the needs and difficulties of IP learners with speaking difficulties in English? - How are the Language Intervention Program mechanisms such as 4. consultation with language experts, teacher and parents' training services, - instructional processes, and observation be implemented? - 5.
+How will the progress of IP learners' performance in speaking English be assessed after the implementation of the Language Intervention Program?